PHOTOX/qdyn/README.md

 A series of python scripts is prepared for plotting the data.

 ## TODO
-Imaginary-time propagation is finished and tested.
-Real-time propagation is now needed to be tested.
+Imaginary-time propagation and real-time propagation in 1D are finished and tested.
 Extension to multiple states is currently under progress.
 1) Dipole coupling with field
  - read dipoles
 2) Transition dipole couplings
 3) Diabatic couplings
+4) Add autocorrelation function